 **My trip to Nepal in 2017 was part of the Himalayan Travel Mart FAM trip sponsored by Pacific Asia Travel Association (PATA) Nepal Chapter.
 Opinions expressed in this post are, as always, my own.

-Are you planning a trip to Nepal soon?
-How about booking your accommodation here?
+Planning a trip to Nepal soon?
+Let’s book your accommodation here:

 This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission, at no extra cost to you.
 All opinions shared in this post are my own.